 - Crack the eggs into a mixing bowl; add milk and season with salt and pepper.
 Whisk the egg mixture and beat as much air as possible

 - Preheat a non-stick pan over medium heat.
 Then, add butter and the five ingredients.
 Sauté for about 3 minutes.
-To get a perfect omelet and to easily fold it, use an 8 inch pan.
-(Tip: To prevent butter from burning, add half a teaspoon of your favorite cooking oil)
+To get a perfect omelet and to easily fold it, use an 8-inch pan.
+(Tip: To prevent the butter from burning, add half a teaspoon of your favorite cooking oil)

 - Pour the whisked egg mixture into the pan and using a spatula, stir the mixture (see the video)

-- When one side is cook, flip over to cook the other side
+- When one side is cooked, flip over to cook the other side

 - Take away the pan from the heat.
 Then, slide the omelet onto a warm plate.